 Do you have extra tomatoes in your garden that you won’t be able to eat?
-Instead of letting them go to waste, bring them down to Greenfest!
-We’ll have a designated table where you can drop off your excess gleaned produce, and perhaps your neighbor will have something different that would taste great for dinner!
-We’ll have bags onsite for you to tote your goods home.
-And you don’t need to drop anything off to claim excess produce – it’s free for all, no contributions necessary.
-CCFSC will be on hand to educate you about the importance of sharing excess food, including information about where to drop off all sorts of products – produce, canned goods, and more.
-Bring your produce or get inspired by the items we have on hand.
-Tell your friends – the more we exchange, the better!
+Instead of letting them go to waste, community members brought them down to Greenfest!
+We had a designated table to drop off your excess gleaned produce, and some took home other produce from their neighbors.
+We had bags onsite for you to tote your goods home.
+This initiative was totally free – no contributions necessary to take home free, locally grown gleaned produce.
+CCFSC was on hand to explain the importance of sharing excess food, including information about where to drop off all sorts of products – produce, canned goods, and more.
+To learn about where to drop off extra produce, be sure to contact us.

 Demonstrations all day!

-We’re thankful for the following organizations helping us to shine a spotlight on food systems resilience and food insecurity:
+We’re thankful for the following organizations who helped us to shine a spotlight on food systems resilience and food insecurity at Greenfest 2017:

 Organizing Partner: Cumberland County Food Security Council